 28. Greige attic bathroom

-Designing a greige attic bathroom requires making the most of unique architectural features like sloped ceilings and dormer greige paint on the walls and ceiling can help to open up the space and make it feel less small-scale greige tiles on the floor and in the shower adds detail without overwhelming the small, irregularly shaped room.
-A custom-built vanity that fits into a low corner can provide necessary storage while maximizing the available floor design approach turns a challenging attic area into a cozy and stylish retreat that feels like a hidden gem within the house.
+Designing a greige attic bathroom requires making the most of unique architectural features like sloped ceilings and dormer windows.
+Light greige paint on the walls and ceiling can help to open up the space and make it feel less cramped.
+Using small-scale greige tiles on the floor and in the shower adds detail without overwhelming the small, irregularly shaped room.
+A custom-built vanity that fits into a low corner can provide necessary storage while maximizing the available floor space.
+This design approach turns a challenging attic area into a cozy and stylish retreat that feels like a hidden gem within the house.

 29. Greige basement bathroom